szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1190:** Make Rod of Lordly Might usable by any class and more powerful

 The rod is conceptually quite interesting but generally underperforming.
-This component changes the name to "Rod of Royal Might" (even the descriptions mentions royalty):
+This component changes the names to `<item_type> of Royal Might` and all become +3 at least:

-- **Mace +2** is renamed to Mace of Royal Might +3, becomes a +3 weapon, and the save against panic is now at +2, not +5, and the panic is now instead a 2-round Slow effect.
+- **Mace +2**,  save vs. effect is made at +2, not +5, and the panic is now instead a 2-round Slow effect.
-- **Flaming Long Sword +1** is renamed to Flaming Sword of Royal Might +3, becomes a +3 weapon, causes 1d4 fire damage per hit, and since it's "hypnotic" it has a 50% chance of causing Stun, and 50% change of causing asleep for 1 round.
+- **Flaming Long Sword +1**, causes 1d4 fire damage per hit, and since it's "hypnotic" it has a 50% chance of causing Stun, and 50% change of causing asleep for 1 round.
 The save against it is now +2 instead of +5.
 Additionally, it makes it look like an actual flaming sword when held.
-- **Spear +3** is renamed to Spear of Royal Might +3, and it is now reworked to have a 10% chance to cause an "Arcane Blast", that causes 2d4+2 magical damage, and it now also causes bleeding if the target fails a Save vs. Death, causing 10 piercing damage over 1 round if the save is failed.
+- **Spear +3** has a 10% chance to cause an "Arcane Blast", that deals 2d4+2 magical damage, and it now also causes bleeding if the target fails a Save vs. Death, causing 10 piercing damage over 1 round.

 It will also now sport new icons, which are a massive upgrade from the original ones.
 All made by zenblack.